ethanpinter/Spotify-Top-100-Playlist/README.md

 - Created to share my latest grooves auto-magically, soon available for other accounts

 ## Requirements
-- Create a folder titled playlistCovers and populate with jpg file titled 1.jpg, 2.jpg, etc.
 - Start the Flask server (app.py) in a separate terminal before running the main script (LastifyTop100)